fluttermtl/flutter_chat_workshop/09_read_messages/instructions.md

 final orderedCollection = collectionReference.orderBy("name", descending: true);
 ```

 The `get` method of a `CollectionReference` returns documents of the collection.
-To be notifyed of changes in the collection, use the `snapshots` method.
+To be notified of changes in the collection, use the `snapshots` method.
+It returns a `Stream<QuerySnapshot>`.

 ```dart
 final stream = collectionReference.snapshots();